Join the Blockade

 - Camp chair

 Come prepared for a remote location with challenging weather conditions.
-This list is being updated on January 31st.
-Since January 15th, the camp has experienced temperatures between roughly 5 degrees and 50 degrees F. Winds have at times gusted to 40 mph (luckily only once or twice).
+This list is updated regularly.
+Since January 15th, the camp has experienced temperatures between roughly 5 degrees and 60 degrees F. Winds have at times gusted to 40 mph (luckily only once or twice).
 The sun can be intense at camp.

 Families and children welcome!